DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/I01-introduction.md

 ```

 In short, they wanted to **rescue** their stuff and place it all in a modern, decoupled, API-First context.

+Because it has become a tendency.
+Starting with the onset of 2017, approximately, something was changing, something was emerging.
+From the standpoint of a place like the mentoring community website, a crossroads in the IT forest, where all tendencies are immediately made apparent; just as Angular.js was king in 2015, and React.js in 2016, and Vue.js in 2017, also, with the onset of 2017, after a couple of years of not having had almost any requests for Drupal, Drupal was back.
+But not because people wanted to use Drupal, but rather because, in a nutshell, people wanted to get off the island, and not have to leave their stuff behind.

+People had come for the community.
+And now needed to rescue their content.

 Hence the need for this book, and the tools, methods, process and code behind it.